 Hole M0064A was drilled from seafloor to 41.5 m DSF.
-In preparation for logging, the hole was circulated with sea water and the drill string was pulled back in the hole to 2 m DSF.
-The MCG-MAI tool string was run into hole, and a downlog was started.
+In preparation for logging, the hole was circulated with seawater and the drill string was pulled back in the hole to 2 m WSF.
+The MCG/MAI tool string was run into hole, and a downlog was started.
 The seafloor was picked up by the gamma ray, and the tool string came out of the pipe.
 Immediately, a sudden drop in tension indicated that the tool string set up at ~5 m WSF.
 Logging operation was abandoned after this unsuccessful attempt.

 Downhole logging measurements in Hole M0064D were made after completion of coring to a total depth of 41.2 m DSF.
-In preparation for logging, the hole was circulated with sea water and the pipe was pulled back to 9 m DSF.
+In preparation for logging, the hole was circulated with seawater and the pipe was pulled back to 7.6 m WSF.
 Two tool strings were deployed.
-The MCG/MAI was run from seafloor to 31 m WSF, and the MCG/SGS tool string was run from seafloor to 23 m WSF.
+The MCG/MAI was run from seafloor to 31 m WSF, and the MCG/SGS was run from seafloor to 26.4 m WSF.